garethahealy/rego-blog/README.md

 ## What is OPA?
 > https://github.com/open-policy-agent

-Straight from the horse's mouth:
+From the website:

 > The Open Policy Agent (OPA, pronounced "oh-pa") is an open-source, general-purpose policy engine that unifies policy enforcement across the stack.
 > OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
 > You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.

-In simple terms; it is a framework which allows you to build rules for your k8s resources to allow or deny.
-For example:
+In simple terms; it is a framework which allows you to build rules for your k8s resources to allow or deny the resource to be applied to a cluster.
+For example imagine you need to:
-- Don't want to allow users to set CPU limits?
+- Prevent user from setting CPU limits?
-- Want to force all deployment resources to have certain labels?
+- Force all deployment resources to have certain labels?
-- Want to force all deployments to have a matching `PodDisruptionBudget`
+- Force all deployments to have a matching `PodDisruptionBudget`

-All of these scenarios are easily implementable via OPAs policy language; `rego` (pronounced "ray-go").
+All of these scenarios are easily implementable via OPA and it's policy language; `rego` (pronounced "ray-go").

 ## If OPA is a framework; how do I use it?
-OPA gives you the policy engine but to build a full solution that works off-cluster and on-cluster, it is best combined with the following complimentary tooling:
+OPA gives you the policy engine but to build a full solution that works on and off-cluster, it's best to combine OPA with the following complimentary tooling:
-- OPA conftest
+- OPA Conftest
 - OPA Gatekeeper
 - konstraint

-### OPA conftest
+### OPA Conftest
-[conftest](https://github.com/open-policy-agent/conftest) is a golang CLI which is part of the OPA project.
+[Conftest](https://github.com/open-policy-agent/conftest) is a golang-based CLI which is part of the OPA project.
 It allows you to execute OPA policies against a YAML/JSON dataset.
-It is a great fit to be executed as part of your CI/CD pipeline to left-shift your companies policies.
-Instead of waiting for your developers to deploy the resources and discover they are not compliant, allow them to validate the resources as part of their current development sprint.
+It is a great addition to a CI/CD pipeline to shift-left compliance testing against your companies policies.
+Instead of waiting for developers to deploy the resources and discover they are not compliant, Conftest allow them to validate the resources as part of their SDLC.

 ### OPA Gatekeeper
-[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a set of `Pods` which work via a [admission controller webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which enables your policies to be natively part of your cluster within the `oc create` and `oc update` lifecycle.
+[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a set of `Pods` which work via a k8s [admission controller webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which enables your policies to be natively part of your cluster within the `oc create` and `oc update` lifecycle.
 Gatekeeper can audit cluster resources which were created before the policy, enabling them to be retrospectively fixed.

 ### konstraint
-[konstraint](https://github.com/plexsystems/konstraint) is a golang CLI which is used to generate `ConstraintTemplate` and `Constraint`.
+[konstraint](https://github.com/plexsystems/konstraint) is a golang-based CLI which is used to generate `ConstraintTemplate` and `Constraint`.
 Constraints are the CRDs used by Gatekeeper to store your policies on-cluster.

 ## OK, let's take a look at a simple policy